Bolivia / Galapagos

 Evening

-Overnight at the hotel on Santa Cruz Island.
+Free evening and overnight at your hotel on Santa Cruz Island.

 MEALS